Maailmanvaihto’s support persons and families help foreign volunteers to make new contacts and adjust into the everyday life in Finland.

 We require the support persons and support families to commit to the task for the whole volunteering period (6–12 months, usually starting from August).

-A training session for the support persons and families (1 person per family) is organized alongside the foreign volunteers’ on-arrival camp.
+An online training session for the support persons and families (1 person per family) is organized 17th of August at 5pm -7pm.
 If needed, Maailmanvaihto can organize extra meetings for the support persons and families later during the voluntary work year.
-Suppor persons also receive a guidebook (in Finnish).
+Support persons also receive a guidebook (in Finnish).

 We mainly receive volunteers yearly in August.
 The right time to apply to become a support person for one of the volunteers starting in August is May–June.